 May, 7.
 Birth of Robert Browning, poet (died in 1889).

-May, 11.
-Bankrupt banker John Bellingham assassinates Prime Minister Spencer Perceval in the lobby of the House of Commons.
+May, 11 (Monday).
+Merchant John Bellingham assassinates Prime Minister Spencer Perceval in the lobby of the House of Commons.
 Bellingham was an unsuccessful businessman with a grievance against the Government.
 It remains the only instance of a British Prime Minister being assassinated.

-May, 18.
-Execution of John Bellingham, Spencer Perceval’s killer.
+May, 18 (Monday).
+Execution of John Bellingham, Spencer Perceval’s killer, by hanging at Newgate.

 June, 8.
-Robert Jenkinson, 2nd Earl of Liverpool (Tory) becomes Prime Minister, aged 42.
+Robert Banks Jenkinson, 2nd Earl of Liverpool (Tory) becomes Prime Minister, aged 42.
 He becomes the longest-serving Prime Minister since 1801.

 June, 18.
 The War of 1812 begins between the United States and the United Kingdom.